What better way to obtain ideas for your blog than straight from the horse’s mouth?

 - Answer the question (intro/first H2) ->

-- Consider what follow-up questions your audience is likely to answer (Remaining H2s) ->
+- Consider what follow-up questions your audience is likely to ask (Remaining H2s) ->

 - Call to action on how you can help (CTA/final H2)

 This creates a standardised answer-style post that provides tangible value while retaining user engagement through follow-up answers.
-The call to action helps naturally position you as the expert to solve that problem for them, assuming your service or product does so.
+The call to action naturally positions you as the expert to solve that problem for them, assuming your service or product can.

 By answering the question first, you develop trust with the user, helping them feel more confident that you’re the right choice.